ckgresla/website/collections/_posts/Sample-File.md

 # This is one of the original boilerplate blog posts, keeping in for reference

 Markdown is a lightweight markup language with plain-text-formatting syntax.
 Its design allows it to be converted to many output formats, but the original tool by the same name only supports HTML.
-Markdown is often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.
+Markdown is often used to format README files, for writing messages in online discussion forums, and to create rich text using a plain text editor.

 Since the initial description of Markdown contained ambiguities and unanswered questions, the implementations that appeared over the years have subtle differences and many come with syntax extensions.